consulo/consulo-dev.github.io/docs/basics/ide_development_instance.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A JetBrains feature for developing plugins is running or debugging a plugin project from within an IntelliJ Platform-based IDE such as IntelliJ IDEA.
+A JetBrains feature for developing plugins is running or debugging a plugin project from within an Consulo-based IDE such as IntelliJ IDEA.
 Selecting the [**runIde**](/tutorials/build_system/prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin) task for a Gradle-based project (or [**Run**](getting_started/running_and_debugging_a_plugin.md) menu for a DevKit-based project) will launch a _Development Instance_ of the IDE with the plugin enabled.
 This page describes how to control some of the settings for the Development Instance.